 Communications ManagerAfter spending 30 years as an advertising and marketing professional, Linda had a life-changing experience while serving with a mission team from Southeast Christian in support of the 2016 BBQ.
 Following the BBQ, Linda felt called by God to use her communication skills in a volunteer capacity for The Samaritan Women.
 Since 2016, Linda’s passion for TSW has continued to grow, and in September of 2018 she joined the staff as Communications Manager.
 Linda’s primary role is to help grow TSW’s exposure on a national level and be the primary media contact for outside communication.

 Education: BA in Advertising with a minor in business administration

-Since John first worked with Jeanne in the business sector in the 90’s, Jeanne has come to rely on his creative direction, strategy, and implementation.
+John first worked with Jeanne in the business sector in the 90’s, and has since become invaluable for his creative direction, strategy, and implementation.
 An experienced visual communicator in all aspects of the commercial business world, he has now directed his creative energies towards designing for social change.
 John has worked alongside TSW since their inception in 2007.

 Life Verse: John 15:5 “I am the vine; you are the branches.
 If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.”

 Regional Impact DirectorCalvin serves The Samaritan Women as our Director of Regional Impact, overseeing our communications and anti-trafficking efforts across church, corporate, and civic organizations in the DMV region.
 His background in Christian ministry ranges from university student ministries to church-planting initiatives in North Africa.
 Calvin’s passion is to encourage the Church to seek a deeper understanding of God’s heart for the enslaved, and to inspire the Christian community to a greater level of conviction and service.

 Education: BA in Anthropology with minors in Psychology and Arabic Language